DHH-2025-economic-bubbles/early-modern-global/README.md

 - `json_res.tar`: Newspaper details with OCRed texts.
 - `nichols_XML`: Newspaper details in XML format, including layout details (to be published later today).

-Make sure to navigate back to the project root after running the script.

 ## uv
 UV is the package manager for this project.
 [Install it here before proceeding.](https://docs.astral.sh/uv/getting-started/installation/) To add a dependency, f.e. `pandas`, simply run:
 ```sh